Transition between radial and toroidal orders in a trimer-based magnetic metasurface: Problem statement

 where $\chi^\prime=\omega_0\omega_m\left[ \omega_0^2-\omega^2(1-b^2) \right]D^{-1}$, $\omega_m=\mu_0\gamma M_s$ is the magnetization frequency, $\omega_0=\mu_0\gamma H_0$ is the Larmor frequency, $\chi^{\prime\prime} = \omega\omega_m b\left[ \omega_0^2 - \omega^2(1+b^2)\right]D^{-1}$, $\chi_a^\prime = \omega \omega_m \left[ \omega_0^2 - \omega^2(1+b^2) \right]D^{-1}$, $\chi_a^{\prime\prime} = 2b\omega^2\omega_0\omega_m D^{-1}$, $D=\left[\omega_0^2-\omega^2(1+b^2)\right]+4b^2\omega^2\omega_0^2$, $\gamma$ is the gyromagnetic ratio, $b=\mu_0\gamma\Omega/2\omega$ is a dimensionless damping constant, $\Omega$ is the linewidth of the ferromagnetic resonance.

 To be specific, commercially available $\mathsf{Al}$-doped polycrystalline yttrium iron garnet (YIG) G-400 is chosen to be a ferrite material for the disks \cite{Krupka_2021}.
 The properties of this material appear in the microwave range $f \in [6,12]$~GHz, $f=\omega/2\pi$, which we fix for our study.
-To construct the metasurface, we consider that the disks are embedded into a homogeneous medium (host) made from an air-like material with constitutive parameters $\varepsilon_h=\mu_h=1$ (although this paper is purely theoretical, see our experimental microwave samples of dielectric metasurfaces bearing toroidal resonances and corresponding measurement techniques in Refs. \cite{Xu_ADOM_2018, Tuz_PhysRevB_2021, Dmitriev_OL_2021}).
+To construct the metasurface, we consider that the disks are embedded into a homogeneous medium (host) made from a material with air-like constitutive parameters.
+For instance, this can be a rigid foam ROHACELL-HF71 plate with $\varepsilon_h=1.09$ and $\mu_h=1$.
+However, other non-air-like substrates may also be used \cite{Xu_ADOM_2018}, provided that there is sufficient material contrast between the host and disks (although this paper is purely theoretical, see our experimental microwave samples of dielectric metasurfaces bearing toroidal resonances and corresponding measurement techniques in Refs. \cite{Xu_ADOM_2018, Tuz_PhysRevB_2021, Dmitriev_OL_2021}).